Writing Resources

 Conjunctive adverbs

-- syntax: <complete sentence>; <conjunction>, <complete sentence>
+<complete sentence>; <conjunction>, <complete sentence>

 - however, accordingly, also, anyways, consequently, furthermore, moreover, nevertheless